fluxcd/website/content/en/docs/contributing/docs/style-guide.md

 ### Use upper camel case for API objects

+When you refer specifically to interacting with an API object, use [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case), also known as Pascal case.

+When you are generally discussing an API object, use sentence-style capitalization.

+You may use the word "resource", "API", or "object" to clarify a Flux resource type in a sentence.

+Don't split an API object name into separate words.
+For example, use HelmRelease, not Helm Release.

+The following examples focus on capitalization.
+For more information about formatting API object names, review the related guidance on [Code Style](#code-style-inline-code).

 Do | Don't
 :--| :-----
 | The GitRepository resource is responsible for ... | The Git Repository resource is responsible for ... |